What’s Behind Animal Migration?

-Human often migrate due to war famine, disaster, disease and bad living conditions.
+Human often migrate due to war famine, disaster, disease and poor living conditions.

-Many factors are thought to trigger mass movement.
+There are many factors that trigger mass movement.
 Most fall into one or two categories.

 - Programmed events at predictable intervals in lifestyle or life cycle.

-- Seasonal variations – change in day length, temperature, or abundance of food, episodic, density population movements, over large populations beyond environment carrying capacity
+- Seasonal variations–change in day length, temperature, or abundance of food, episodic, density and population movements, over large populations beyond environment carrying capacity

 Many animals move.
 Some travel thousands of miles and some just dig a few feet deeper into the mud of a pond, lake or stream.
 The most common travelers are birds.
 Birds like insect-eating songbirds, artic terns, Canada geese and many others move from one area to another as the weather takes a turn for the worse and food becomes scarce.

 Monarch butterflies, wapiti, caribou and many fish also migrate.
 Some high mountain dwelling animals move from high mountain tops to the lower mountain valleys.
 They move from high mountain elevations to lower elevations to escape severe winter storms.
 The heavy snow and ice make finding food difficult.
 The wapiti of Yellowstone Park move to the valleys of the Rocky Mountains, and caribou move from the tundra to the coniferous forests.